 - ongoing support for hearing aid users

-- diagnosis and management of hearing related problems such as tinnitus and auditory process problems
+- diagnosis and management of hearing related problems

 Where we work

 The Children’s Audiology Service covers Halton, St Helens and Knowsley and offers clinics in the following places: